rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

 Most of the physical hardware will be pre-configured for you prior to the start of the workshop.
 This section outlines the steps to configuring the physical aspects such that you can quickly check your hardware.

+The Ultra96 and MicroZed each have one serial connection to your workstation.
+We will primarily be using the Ultra96 serial port in this workshop but provide reference on installation for both platforms in this section in case debug is required.

 ### Avnet MicroZed IIoT Kit
 1. Attach the ST Micro X-NUCLEO Shield to the Arduno Carrier Card.
 This connects the sensor set to the FPGA programmable logic.
 2. Plug in the Maxim 31855 PMOD thermocouple to Arduinio Carrier Card J3 connector labeld "PL_PMOD".
 Match pin numbers (pin 1 to pin 1) between the boards - plug into the top row of J3.
 This connects the sensor to the FPGA programmable logic.